gSchool/TTP-EXCEL-CONTENT/excel-lessons/data-cleaning.md

 **Instructions:**

 1. Search the web for a different data cleaning function.
-(Feel free to refer to the post [top ten ways to clean your data](https://support.office.com/en-us/article/top-ten-ways-to-clean-your-data-2844b620-677c-47a7-ac3e-c2e157d1db19).)
+(Feel free to refer to the post "[Top Ten Ways to Clean Your Data](https://support.office.com/en-us/article/top-ten-ways-to-clean-your-data-2844b620-677c-47a7-ac3e-c2e157d1db19).")
 (10 mins)
     * Find the best description and examples of using that function.
     * Paste a link of your findings in the class Slack channel.
 2. Present your findings with your classmates.
 (15 min)